onurcangnc/ctf_writeups/TryHackMe/Lianyu/Lianyu.md

 ![[TryHackMe/Lianyu/images/27.png]]

-Reaching was impossible on that.
-Therefore, there was only one opportunity to deal with that issue. `Further Reconnaissance` is mandatory to reach username.
-What if I move parent directory on `FTP` ?
+I returned to the FTP server, where I discovered a hidden file named `.other_user`.
+Accessing it was impossible, so I explored the parent directory on FTP.

 GOTCHA ! ! !